samsquire/mazzle/README.md

 echo "{}" > ${OUTPUT_PATH}
 ```

-# Configuration syntax
+# Dot configuration syntax

-Each node in your architecture graph should be named `provider/component`
+* Each node in your architecture graph should be named `provider/component` where `provider` is the directory code is kept and `component` which one to deploy (see sections of Component based architecture)
+* Use directed edges in the order of creation.
+* Prefixing components with an `@` (at symbol) causes them to run locally
+* Suffixing with a `*` means that the component is only manually trigggered

+# How to interpret the GUI and command line outputs

 `terraform/webserver/run` is a reference to the `terraform` provider which is the directory of terraform code.  `webserver` is the component and `run` is a command.
 Commands are shell scripts in the provider directory so you can extend devops-pipeline with your own commands.

 The word after the tool name is the component name.

+You can provision your workers at the beginning of your pipeline by prefixing local components preceeded with an `@` (at symbol)

 # Managing the lifecycle of volumes, AMIs and system packages